Dark Chocolate Cannoli Shells

 - 1 egg white

-- In a separate bowl, whisk together the eggs, milk, and honey then stir it into the flower mixture until a dough ball forms.
+- In a separate bowl, whisk together the eggs, milk, and honey then stir it into the flour mixture until a dough ball forms.

 - Cut the dough in half.

-- Lightly flower your work area and roll one dough ball into a 16-inch square.
+- Lightly flour your work area and roll one dough ball into a 16-inch square.
 Cut into 16 4×4-inch squares.

 - Fry the cannoli shells in hot vegetable oil (350F) for 60 seconds, turning to make sure it cooks evenly.
 Carefully remove the shells with tongs and drain them on a cooling rack with paper towels.